apache/pulsar/site2/website/blog/2020-08-17-Apache-Pulsar-2-6-1.md

 For more information about implementation details, see [PR-7282](https://github.com/apache/pulsar/pull/7282).

-- **Fix segment crashes that caused by race condition of timer in cpp client**
+- **Fix segment crashes that caused by race condition of timer in CPP client**

 Segment crashes happens in a race condition:
     - The close operation calls the `keepAliveTimer_.reset()`.